kvdmolen/DTIP/pages/whitepaper.md

 The **Decentralized Trust Interop Profile (DTIP)** is a lightweight technical profile that acts as a trust base layer for digital data-exchange.
 Unlike existing dataspace initiatives, DTIP ensures that every party retains full autonomy over its own trust decisions, and thus enable free participation without centralized onboarding.
 It specifies a cohesive set of open standards that ensure interoperability across identity, trust, access, delegation, and peer-to-peer communication.
 DTIP is designed to operate on top of existing infrastructure, and beneath domain-specific semantics, industry standards or rules for participation.
 It aims to complement dataspace initiatives such as Gaia-X, iSHARE, and the Data Space Protocol (DSP), and work alongside eIDAS 2.0.

 In DTIP, both organizations and individuals are identified by a [DID](#glossary), where the corresponding **public** [DID Document](#glossary) serves as a foundational anchor: it contains public [verifiable credentials](#glossary), available service-endpoints, and other relevant metadata about the organization.
-Access to service-endpoints may be granted either through DID-based authentication, or by issuing a dedicated [Access-VC](#glossary).
-These Access-VCs may be delegated to partners or subcontractors, providing a verifiable audit trail.
-Trust is established by verifying the (chain of) public trust- or identity-VCs, which may inlcude Gaia-X credentials or credentials from some other trust authority.
+Access to service-endpoints may be granted either through DID-based authentication, or by issuing a dedicated [Access Credential](#glossary).
+These credentials may be delegated to partners or subcontractors, providing a verifiable audit trail.
+Trust is established by verifying the (chain of) public trust- or identity credentials, which may include Gaia-X credentials or credentials from some other trust authority.
 Trust may be stored as a whitelisted DID for faster future data-exchange.

 ---